coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/ai_security_overview.md

  **Identify risks of leaking input data**

-  Is your input data sensitive?
+  Question: Is your input data sensitive?
-  - Prevent [leaking input data](/goto/leakinput/).
+  - Protect against [leaking input data](/goto/leakinput/).
 Especially if the model is run by a supplier, proper care needs to be taken to ensure that this data is minimized and transferred or stored securely.
 Review the security measures provided by the supplier, including any options to disable logging or monitoring on their end.
-Realise that most Cloud AI models have your input and output unencrypted in their infrastructure (just like Google and Microsoft 365).
+Realise that most Cloud AI models have your input and output unencrypted in their infrastructure (just like documents in Google Suite and Microsoft 365).
 If you use the right license and configuration, you can prevent it from being stored or analysed.
 One risk that remains is that the government of the supplier may be forced to store and keep input and output to serve for subpoenas.
 If you're using a RAG system, remember that the data you retrieve and inject into the prompt also counts as input data.
 This often includes sensitive company information or personal data.

  **Identify further risks**

-  Is your model a Large Language Model?
+  Question: Does your model create text output?
-  - Prevent [insecure output handling](/goto/insecureoutput/), for example, when you display the output of the model on a website and the output contains malicious Javascript.
+  - Protect against [insecure output handling](/goto/insecureoutput/), for example, when you display the output of the model on a website and the output contains malicious Javascript.

-  Make sure to prevent [model unavailability by malicious users](/denialmodelservice/) (e.g. large inputs, many requests).
+  Make sure to protect against [model unavailability by malicious users](/denialmodelservice/) (e.g. large inputs, many requests).
 If your model is run by a supplier, then certain countermeasures may already be in place to address this.

   Since AI systems are software systems, they require appropriate conventional application security and operational security, apart from the AI-specific threats and controls mentioned in this section.